realnews-gateway/emergency-publishing-system/emergency-channel/publisher/pipeline.md

 The Publisher pipeline ensures:

-- Reliable and censorship‑resistant content delivery
+- Reliable, censorship‑resistant content delivery
-- Flexible formatting and channel support
+- Clean separation between formatting, packaging, and delivery
-- Strong fallback and redundancy
+- Strong fallback and redundancy mechanisms
-- Clean separation from upstream processing
+- Deterministic, metadata‑safe output
 - Extensibility for future publishing mechanisms

 It is the final step that brings verified content to real users.